Clay · Noj · Calva — in the browser

 no setup required.

 Hosted Clay notebooks for the scicloj community.
-Sign in, spin up a notebook, and try real Clojure data science in the browser — Noj loaded and ready to go.
+Sign in, spin up a notebook, and try real Clojure data science in the browser, with Noj loaded and ready to go.

 One free notebook per person while this is a prototype.